-There are treasures a plenty in Ubud - for gifts, souvenirs and homewares - and local handmade items are beautiful and high quality.
+There are treasures a-plenty in Ubud - for gifts, souvenirs and homewares - and local handmade items are beautiful and high quality.
 There is also a lot of junk to sift through to find it, though, so here is a list of authentic, locally- or domestically-made handicraft places to check out.
-I'll be doing another post with a curated art tour, specifically for painting and drawing.
-See map below.
+There is a link below to another article with a curated art tour, specifically for painting and drawing.

 Woodwork Art